PubInv/ATX-Preemie/index.md

 ## Duplication and Getting Involved

-In this repo, you will find a wealth of information about both the hardware, sewing, and software components of the project.
-We are currently endeavoring to make it entirely possible to completely reproduce this work.
+In the [ATX-Preemie repo](https://github.com/PIFAH/ATX-Preemie), you will find a wealth of information about both the hardware, sewing, and software components of the project.
+We are currently endeavoring to make it entirely possible to completely reproduce this version of the Warmer.
+As with all open source projects, please contribute by contacting us, or by making a [pull-request](https://help.github.com/articles/using-pull-requests/).

 * Complete [Bill of Materials](https://github.com/PIFAH/ATX-Preemie/blob/master/BillOfMaterials.md).
 * Sewing [instructions](https://github.com/PIFAH/ATX-Preemie/blob/master/ATXPreemieWarmerSwaddleInstructions.md) for making the swaddle.